 Jocelyn Woods

 Jocelyn is from the west suburbs of Chicago, Illinois and earned her B.S. in Psychology with a minor in Biology at DePaul University.
 After graduating, she completed two internships at the Lincoln Park Zoo in Chicago.
-Most recently, she was a research assistant at the Brookfield Zoo.
-In this position, she investigated various aspects of zoo-housed species’ welfare such as how visitors impact primate behavior, the influence of giraffe social housing on stereotypic behavior, how preference assessments can be used as a tool to evaluate environmental enrichment, among many other studies.
+Prior to her arrival in Madison, she was a research assistant at the Brookfield Zoo evaluating zoo animal welfare.
+In this position, she conducted studies examining how visitors impact primate behavior, the influence of giraffe social housing on stereotypic behavior, how preference assessments can be used as a tool to evaluate environmental enrichment, among many other studies.

 Follow her on Twitter @AnimalWelfarist